MoatazAbdAlmageed/codingdir/README.md

 ### Extract channel content
 in browser console run
 `const items = [...document.querySelectorAll('#video-title')].map((item)=>{return `<a href="${item.href}">${item.text}</a>` });items`
-then add it in excerpt input in https://youtubechannels.gatsbyjs.io/submit
+then add it in html input in https://youtubechannels.gatsbyjs.io/submit